Zach Filkins

 Zachary Douglas Filkins (born September 15, 1978) is an American musician, actor and songwriter.
 He is a guitarist for the pop rock band OneRepublic.

 Biography

 Early life

 A significant part of Filkins's childhood was spent intensely studying classical guitar in Barcelona, Spain.
 He attended Colorado Springs Christian High School in Colorado Springs, Colorado, where he played for the school soccer team.
 It was at the high school that he met future bandmate Ryan Tedder during their senior year.
 During a drive home, Filkins and Tedder were discussing their favorite musicians and decided to form a band.
 They began performing in a group called 'This Beautiful Mess' with some of their friends, playing small gigs attended by friends and family.
 After the end of their senior year, Tedder and Filkins parted ways, each attending different colleges.

 Personal life

-In 2010, Filkins and his wife, Lindsay, had a son.
-He openly thanked and acknowledged her in the liner notes of OneRepublic's debut album, Dreaming Out Loud.
-Filkins speaks Spanish fluently.
+Filkins and his wife Lindsay have a son, born 2010.
+He openly thanked and acknowledged her in the liner notes of OneRepublic's debut album, Dreaming Out Loud (2007).
+Zach speaks Spanish fluently.